-Requirements: Students must request CSU-GE certification when requesting final transcripts to be sent from NVC to the CSU transfer school.
+Requirements: Students must request full or partial CSU-GE certification when requesting final transcripts to be sent from NVC to the CSU transfer school.
 The transcript requests can be made online or at the Napa Valley College Admissions and Records office.
 Students may qualify for either full certification or partial subject-area certification.